wilsonpage/blog/_posts/2013-10-23-batching-image-insertion.markdown

 }
 {% endhighlight %}

 Now our timeline looks a little different.
-You can see that the expensive image work is spread over about five frames instead of one, and we are not longer blowing exceeding the 60fps threshold.
+You can see that the expensive image work is spread over about five frames instead of one, and we are not longer blowing the 60fps threshold.

 [![](/lib/images/batching-image-insertion-2.png)](/lib/images/batching-image-insertion-2.png)